Boeing B-52 Stratofortress: 21st century service

 B-52s are periodically refurbished at USAF maintenance depots such as Tinker Air Force Base, Oklahoma.
-Even while the USAF works on the new Long Range Strike Bomber, it intends to keep the B-52H in service until 2050, which is 95 years after the B-52 first entered service (and will be about 88 years after the last B-52H was delivered to the U.S. Air Force), an unprecedented length of service for any aircraft, civilian or military.
+Even while the USAF works on the new Long Range Strike Bomber, it intends to keep the B-52H in service until 2050, which is 95 years after the B-52 first entered service (and will be about 88 years after the last B-52H was delivered to the US Air Force), an unprecedented length of service for any aircraft, civilian or military.
 (Note: At least one B-52 aviator's father and grandfather also flew the bomber.)

 The USAF continues to rely on the B-52 because it remains an effective and economical heavy bomber in the absence of sophisticated air defenses, particularly in the type of missions that have been conducted since the end of the Cold War against nations with limited defensive capabilities.
 The B-52 has also continued in service because there has been no reliable replacement.
 The B-52 has the capacity to "loiter" for extended periods, and can deliver precision standoff and direct fire munitions from a distance, in addition to direct bombing.
 It has been a valuable asset in supporting ground operations during conflicts such as Operation Iraqi Freedom.
 The B-52 had the highest mission capable rate of the three types of heavy bombers operated by the USAF in the 2000–2001 period.
 The B-1 averaged a 53.7% ready rate, the B-2 Spirit achieved 30.3%, and the B-52 averaged 80.5%.
 The B-52's cost per hour of flight is more than the B-1B's cost per hour, but less than the B-2's per hour.

 The Long Range Strike Bomber program is intended to yield a stealthy successor for the B-52 and B-1 that would begin service in the 2020s; it is intended to produce 80 to 100 aircraft.
 Two competitors, Northrop Grumman and a joint team of Boeing and Lockheed Martin, submitted proposals in 2014; Northrop Grumman was awarded a contract in October 2015.